-On Saturday, Keep Carrollton Beautiful, with the help of it’s dedicated Board of Directors, the Carrollton Evening Lions Club, City of Carrollton and 300 volunteers - cleaned the whole community.
-If you were out for the beautiful day, you probably saw teams of volunteers picking up trash out in fields, green belts and along creeks and train tracks.
-The numbers aren’t in yet but they filled a half of a 30-yard dumpster!
+On April 19th, Keep Carrollton Beautiful, with the help of it’s dedicated Board of Directors, the Carrollton Evening Lions Club, City of Carrollton and 300 volunteers - cleaned the whole community.
+If you were out for that beautiful day, you probably saw teams of volunteers picking up trash out in fields, green belts and along creeks and train tracks.
+They filled half of a 30-yard dumpster!

 This was Keep Carrollton Beautiful’s fifth annual Great American Cleanup / Don’t’ Mess With Texas Trash-Off and the event awareness has been building steadily.
 The kids and their committed leaders from Girl Scout Troop 1348 and Boy Scout Troop 114 are veteran volunteers for this event; helping with the planning each year.
 Keep Carrollton Beautiful’s Teen Advisory Board members pitched in to bring community service organizations from both Hebron and Creekview.

 Making “mass feeding” possible is the Carrollton Evening Lions Club.
 Swarms of gold vests could be seen carrying grills, cooking and passing out hot dogs to the hungry volunteers.